LibraryProjectGroup/library-project-backend/README.md

 Each time you start up the project, you can just start the existing container, you don't have to create a new database every time.

-Once you have the database up and running, you need to execute the scripts in the [/sql](./sql/) folder (with MySQL Workbench or DataGrip or another database explorer).
+Once you have the database up and running, you need to execute the scripts in the [/sql](./sql/) folder.
+[Here's a video](https://youtu.be/POcHaIwmAhw) on how to do it in MySQL Workbench, but you can also use DataGrip or another database explorer.